Fraud-Detection-Handbook/fraud-detection-handbook/Chapter_2_Background/CreditCardFraud.md

 Overall, there are fewer statistics available on the cause of such frauds.
 For example, contrary to card-present frauds, the European Central Bank only requires the card payment scheme operators to report the overall CNP fraud losses.

 It is however known that most CNP frauds are a direct consequence of illegally obtained payment credentials (e.g., card numbers), either from data breaches or sometimes directly from the cardholders (e.g. via phishing, scam text messages).
-Also worth noting, such credentials are usually not used directly, but rather put on sale on underground web market places (the *dark web*), and later used by criminal groups.
+Also worth noting, such credentials are usually not used directly, but rather put on sale on underground web marketplaces (the *dark web*), and later used by criminal groups.
 Criminals who steal data are usually a different group than criminals who perpetrate frauds {cite}`ECB2020,NilsonReport2019`.

 The data that is generally involved in card-not-present fraud involves the card number, card expiration date, card security code, and personal billing information (such as the cardholder’s address).